Half-Life: Alyx: The Benchmark For VR Gaming – Oculus Quest Review

-Half-Life: Alyx is the latest instalment in the venerated ‘Half-Life’ franchise and is the first virtual reality (VR) entry in the series.
-Expectations for this game have been particularly high for two reasons.
-Firstly, Half-Life: Alyx is a prequel to the widely celebrated ‘Half-Life 2’ and is the first game in the franchise since 2007’s ‘Half-Life 2: Episode Two’ which infamously ended on an unresolved cliffhanger.
-The second is that this game is among the first attempts by a premier developer at creating a large-budget VR exclusive game.
+Half-Life: Alyx is the latest instalment in the venerated Half-Life franchise and is the first virtual reality (VR) entry in the series.
+Expectations for this game have been exceptionally high.
+Half-Life: Alyx is a prequel to the widely celebrated Half-Life 2 and is the first game in the franchise since Half-Life 2: Episode Two, which infamously ended on an unresolved cliffhanger.
+The game is also among the first attempts by a premier developer at creating a large-budget VR exclusive game.
 It’s pleasing to report that Valve has succeeded in creating both an amazing Half-Life game and a compelling demonstration of what fully-fledged VR games have to offer.

 The game takes place in City 17, an Eastern European city in an alternate reality where humanity has been enslaved by an alien empire known as ‘The Combine’.
 The player assumes the role of Alyx Vance, a 19-year-old whose father is a member of the resistance.
 Gameplay is entirely first person and your time is typically divided evenly between exploration, puzzle-solving and gunplay.

 Veteran fans of the series will recall the sense of wonder in Half-Life 2 of walking out of the train station into the living, breathing world of City 17 for the first time and the fear of fleeing helplessly from Civil Protection.
 The opening scenes of Half-Life: Alyx recreate and enhance these emotions with its vision of City 17.
-From the dominating skyline, to the fluttering pigeons, everything feels real.
-The graphical fidelity of the game is impressive and would be impossible to convey on a flat screen.
+From the dominating skyline to the fluttering pigeons, everything feels real.
+The graphical fidelity of the game is impressive and would be impossible to convey on a flat-screen.
 The virtual reality format greatly enhances your ability to believe you are really in this fictional world.

-The gravity gloves themselves take some getting uses to, in particular aiming at the object you wish to grab can be difficult due to lack of a targeting reticle (you must rely on the selected object being highlighted), however I found by the end of the game that I had become more fluent in the relevant motions and enjoyed flinging ammunition and grenades towards me (in the latter case before I tossed them back of course).
+The gravity gloves themselves take some getting uses to, in particular aiming at the object you wish to grab can be difficult due to lack of a targeting reticle (you must rely on the selected object being highlighted), however, I found by the end of the game that I had become more fluent in the relevant motions and enjoyed flinging ammunition and grenades towards me (in the latter case before I tossed them back of course).

 “Combat itself extremely satisfying and is rightfully one of the main attractions of the game.”